m-lab/website/_posts/blog/2022-02-02-traceroute-access-and-rfc-results.md

 ## Accessing Traceroute Data

-It seems like there is some confusion about accessing M-Lab's recent traceroutes due to a change in its datatype name.

 Up until early September 2021, MDA traceroutes were archived in Google Cloud Storage (GCS) as `traceroute` datatype.
 Since then, they are archived as `scamper1` datatype without any changes to the content.